-Classical and Keynesian theory of investment (marginal efficiency of investment), Saving -investment equality.
-Business cycles: Phases of business cycles-feature of business cycles- Theories of business cycles).
+Business cycles: Phases of business cycles-feature of business cycles- Theories of business cycles), policy perscriptions to reduce the occurance of business cycles.

 - Students will be able to understand what is macro economics is and why it is important. - Students will be able to understant, how macroeconomic variables are determined. - Students will be able to know how macroeconomic variables are useful to analyse real economic situations.